Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 More hut-to-hut hiking routes in the Catalan Pyrenees

-Check our “Hut-to-hut hiking in the Pyrenees: Five stunning routes + Essential info” guide to discover more thru-hikes in the Catalan Pyrenees.
+Check our “Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info” guide to discover more thru-hikes in the Catalan Pyrenees.

-We’ve also written in depth guides about other multi-day hikes we’ve done in the Pyrenees: Cavalls del Vent, Estanys Amagats, and La Travessa dels 3 Refugis.
+We’ve also written in-depth guides about other multi-day hikes we’ve done in the Pyrenees: La Porta del Cel, Cavalls del Vent, Estanys Amagats, and La Travessa dels 3 Refugis.
 We hope you enjoy them!

 Prepare for your trip